Dwayne Leverock: 2007 Cricket World Cup

 Bermuda then played India in their second World Cup match which was played at Queen's Park Oval in Port of Spain on 19 March 2007.
 Leverock took a stunning, diving one-handed slip catch to dismiss Robin Uthappa off Malachi Jones' first ball in a Cricket World Cup match (the 2nd over of the game) against India, which triggered off wild celebrations.
 Malachi Jones delivered an outside off good length outswinger delivery which Robin Uthappa tried to dispatch that on the off side but ended up getting an educated edge which was cleanly taken by Dwayne Leverock who was in the slip cordon diving to his right to complete a fabulous catch.
 Leverock's catch defied stereotypes and odds as he was pity much overweight when he took a diving catch which was deemed by cricketing fraternity as an absolute screamer.
 His catch became talk of the town and it brought huge international recognition to Bermuda.
 England commentator David Lloyd who was one of the commentators for the match praised Leverock's effort by calling it as something which shook the earth.
 David Lloyd aggravated the emotions with his commentary "The big man, the fridge has opened!
 He’s flown like a gazelle".
 He soon became a cult hero in Bermuda following the iconic catch.

-He went onto become an overnight sensation with his one-handed catching effort especially among flurry of Indians as he achieved it against India which is regarded as a cricket crazy nation.
-The moment became a part of cricketing folklore and, for many Indian fans, it turned out to be the only piece of amusement from a dismal World Cup campaign, marred by string of defeats to Bangladesh and Sri Lanka.
-Leverock went onto blow many kisses towards the passionate crowd which witnessed a magnificent fielding effort of him and he took off on a celebratory sprint running around the ground performing a lap of honour.
-Leverock also took the wicket of Yuvraj Singh and performed his trademark "jig" to celebrate.
-However, his 10 overs were expensive, going for 96 runs and the match ended up as nightmarish for Bermudians in the end as India posted a mammoth total of 413 for the loss of 5 wickets on the board and Bermuda only managed to score 156 in their reply to a challenging target and lost the match by a huge margin of 257 runs.
+His one-handed catch against India received significant attention, particularly among cricket audiences in India, and contributed to increased public recognition during the tournament.
+The catch received attention among cricket fans in India during a World Cup campaign in which the Indian team lost matches to Bangladesh and Sri Lanka.
+After taking the catch, Leverock celebrated by blowing kisses toward the crowd and running around the ground.
+Leverock also took the wicket of Yuvraj Singh and celebrated with his trademark "jig".
+He conceded 96 runs in his 10 overs as India scored 413/5.
+Bermuda later scored 156 runs and lost the match by 257 runs.
 He also recorded the most expensive bowling figures by a Bermudian bowler in a World Cup match during the match against India and it was also one of the most expensive bowling figures in World Cup history.